 These are all fundamentals that help us to be really clear on things like

 - There is no magic energy that we can “create” from nothing.
-Most of the energy we experience on earth started from the sun and then gets stored in plants, animals and in the very “stuff” that makes up the earth itself.
+Most of the energy we experience on earth started from the sun and then got stored in plants, animals, and in the very “stuff” that makes up the earth itself.

-- To get something moving that isn’t moving or to redirect motion we need to input energy from somewhere
+- To get something moving that isn't moving or redirect motion, we need to input energy from somewhere.

-These ideas apply to big objects like a boulder rolling down a hill as well as to really small objects like molecules moving around inside a glass of water or the air moving around in the room you are in.
+These ideas apply to big objects like a boulder rolling down a hill and to really small objects like molecules moving around inside a glass of water or the air moving around in the room you are in.

 The 4 HVAC/R Rules

-For the sake of practicality, let’s look at 4 simplified rules that can help you envision and diagnose the movement of heat and matter but first at one big idea.
+For the sake of practicality, let's look at four simplified rules that can help you envision and diagnose the movement of heat and matter.
+Before we start, let's look at one big idea:

-While that may not be a scientific way of way of saying it, this big idea explains everything from flowing rivers to hurricanes to avalanches to forest fires.
+While that may not be a scientific way of saying it, that big idea explains everything from flowing rivers to hurricanes to avalanches to forest fires.
 It also applies to simple things like why an ice cube melts in your hand or why more sweat soaks your clothes in a humid environment than in the deserts of Arizona.

-- High humidity goe to low humidity (water vapor in the air moves from higher concentration to lower concentration)
+- High humidity goes to low humidity.
+(Water vapor in the air moves from higher concentration to lower concentration.)

-We see all of these forces at play every day in HVAC/R work and we manipulate and control them to accomplish the movement of fluids (air/refrigerant/water), the movement of heat from one place to another and ultimately control over the spaces we are trying to make comfortable or the products we are attempting to cool, heat or control humidity in.
+We see all of these forces at play every day in HVAC/R work.
+We manipulate and control them to accomplish the movement of fluids (air/refrigerant/water), the movement of heat from one place to another, and ultimately control over the spaces we are trying to make comfortable or the products we are attempting to cool, heat, or control humidity in.